ngaro/xpra-chromium/README.md

 To run Chromium on 'chroserver' listening for xpra-connections on tcp/12345 for clients that want to use it:

-* Run the container : `docker run -d -p 12345:10000 --name xprachro garo/xpra-chromium`
+* Run the container:

+`docker run -d -p 12345:10000 --name xprachro garo/xpra-chromium`

 * Wait a couple of seconds for everything to start...